Students represent KU in Moot Court Competition

 The team will travel to Geneva to compete against 20 other top teams in the international finals April 30 through May 5.

-Emily is a sophomore studying English and Sociology from Kansas City.
+Emily is a sophomore studying English from Kansas City, Kan.
 Read more from Emily Donovan.